Britten-Norman BN-2 Islander: Origins

 On 13 June 1965, the first prototype BN-2 Islander conducted its maiden flight, powered by a pair of Rolls-Royce/Continental IO-360B piston engines; only four days later, the prototype appeared at the Paris Air Show.
 The IO-360B engines were later replaced by more powerful Lycoming O-540-E engines, which were located further outboard on the wings, for superior single-engine climb performance.
 On 20 August 1966, a second BN-2 prototype performed its first flight.
 These prototype aircraft, while resembling subsequent production models for the most part, were outfitted with different, less powerful engines.
 On 24 April 1967, the first production Islander performed its first flight; UK type certification was received in August 1967, US authorities also certified the type in December 1967.

 Initial production of the Islander started at the Britten-Norman factory at Bembridge on the Isle of Wight; however, within a few years the company found that it could not produce the aircraft at a sufficient rate to keep up with the customer demand.
 To expand production, a contract was placed with Intreprinderea de Reparatii Material Aeronautic (IRMA) of Romania, initially to assemble kit-form aircraft, which were then sent to the UK for completion.
 In August 1969, the first Romanian-assembled Islander performed its first flight.
 IRMA proved successful at economically producing the aircraft, producing roughly 30-40 aircraft per year at times, and eventually became the primary manufacturing site for the Islander.
 In 1977, IRMA received a contract for the production of a further 100 Islanders; from that point on, the firm produced all subsequent Islander aircraft.
 More than 500 of the type were manufactured in Romania.

 In 1970, a military version of the Islander, marketed as the Defender, conducted its first flight.
 Modifications included the addition of underwing hardpoints for armaments/equipment, and the main cabin area being fitted out for light troop transport and support aircraft duties.
 The Defender capitalised on the aircraft's rugged structure, making it suitable for long-term operations in developing countries.
-Purchases from police and military customers have typically been for use in surveillance and counter-terrorism operations.
+Purchases by police and military customers have typically been for use in surveillance and counter-terrorism operations.
 The Maritime Defender is another military version of the Islander, intended for search and rescue, coastal patrol and fishery protection.